 This means that you can spend less time deploying data to an org and focus more on testing the org.

 Got any suggestions?

 Like always, we value what our users think, and we strive to keep evolving our product based on what our customers want.
 If you have any thoughts or ideas on how we can improve our data deployment templates (or any other Gearset feature), you can add or vote for suggestions in our UserVoice forum.
-Alternatively you can chat to a team member via [email protected] or the live in-app chat, so please don't hesitate to get in touch!
+Alternatively you can chat to a team member via [email protected] or the live chat, so please don’t hesitate to get in touch!